 The Division of Gastroenterology, Hepatology, and Nutrition is also continuing to use telehealth for established patients, including video visits, to provide care at this time when it is clinically safe and appropriate to do so.

 If you are interested in a telehealth visit, send a message through your MyCHOP account, or call our office at 215-590-3630 and our staff will assist you with setting up your visit.
 We encourage you to sign in to your MyCHOP account to ensure you can successfully access your account.
 If you have questions, or need to sign up for MyCHOP, please call us.

 Find instructions for getting set up for video visits with a CHOP doctor or provider.
 If necessary, our staff will contact you with instructions on how to upload radiology imaging for your telehealth visit.

-CHOP is working to reschedule elective surgeries and procedures that were previously postponed.
 If your child requires surgery, please note that they will be tested for COVID-19 before undergoing the procedure.
 Testing 1-2 days before the scheduled procedure is recommended and can be done at a CHOP site with a referral from your care team.
 For any questions, call us at 215-590-3630.

 Additional information during the COVID-19 pandemic

 IMPORTANT REMINDER: If you or your child develops a fever and symptoms of respiratory illness, contact your medical provider immediately.
 Before you go to a doctor’s office or emergency room, call ahead and tell them about your/your child’s symptoms.
 They will coordinate safe testing and treatment and get you the care you need.

 Our four pediatric urgent care locations remain open with regular hours.
 Urgent care video visits are also now available as an option for families in PA and NJ.
 Our Emergency Department is open.
 Please only visit our ED if your child is experiencing a true emergency.